When you’re in a soulmate relationship you will mirror each other. Soulmates mirror one another to allow each individual to see their true selves.

-Only when soulmates see their true selves can they evolve to be a better version of who they truly are, becoming their truest and highest self.
+Only when soulmates see their true selves can they evolve to be a better version of who they truly are.
+This allows them to become their truest and highest self.
 Soulmate mirroring forces you to take a long hard look at who you really are, warts and all.

-There are other forms of the soulmate mirror in that we often find in a soulmate someone who shares the same tastes in music, art, food choices and even lifestyle.
-Soulmates often discover their life paths have been a similar journey, sharing many synchronicities although they were living separate lives.
-For example, your grandmothers may have both been born in the same little town in a foreign country.
+There are other forms of the soulmate mirror where we find in a soulmate someone who shares the same tastes in music, art, food choices and even lifestyle.
+Soulmates discover their life paths have been a similar journey, sharing many synchronicities although they were living separate lives.
+For example, your grandmothers were born in the same little town in a foreign country.
 Such striking parallels are validation from the Universe of the soulmate connection.

 For example, let’s say Tom and Miranda are soulmates.
-Tom starts sabotaging the relationship because of his insecurities that developed from prior relationship experiences.
-He test Miranda to see if she will leave him, because he is afraid she will.
+Tom starts sabotaging the relationship because of his insecurities from prior relationships.
+He tests Miranda to see if she will leave him, because he’s afraid she will.
 So he breaks dates, acts weird and aloof some times, won’t talk about his feelings, or tries to deny them.
 Now what Miranda should see in the mirror is Tom’s insecurity and the need for him to fix it.

 If Miranda wants Tom to be strong, shouldn’t she be strong herself?
 If Miranda wants Tom to believe in their soulmate connection, shouldn’t she?
 Miranda should be leading by example, as in an example of strength.
 By showing Tom weakness, she is feeding his insecurity as well as hers.